 This article was co-written by Danielle Murphy-Cannella and Magnus Eikens

 Herbert-Read, J. E., Kremer, L., Bruintjes, R., et al. (2017).
 Anthropogenic noise pollution from pile-driving disrupts the structure and dynamics of fish shoals.
 Proceedings of the Royal Society B: Biological Sciences, 284(1863), 20171627.
 Accessed From: https://doi.org/10.1098/rspb.2017.1627

 Kastelein, R. A., Schop, J., Gransier, R., & Hoek, L. (2014).
 Frequency of greatest temporary hearing threshold shift in harbor porpoises (Phocoena phocoena ) depends on the noise level.
 The Journal of the Acoustical Society of America, 136(3), 1410–1418.
 Accessed from: https://doi.org/10.1121/1.4892794

-Danielle comes to ECONNECT Energy as the Sustainability Lead after having worked for major energy operators and on global projects with a focus on sustainable development.
-Using data to better understand environmental and social performance, Danielle is committed to helping businesses be a force for good.
-She has a B.A. in Political Science and an M.A. in Spanish from Tulane University, USA, as well as an MSc. in Sustainable Development from Robert Gordon University, UK.
+Danielle comes to ECONNECT Energy as Head of Marketing, Sustainability and Communications after having worked for major energy operators on global projects with a focus on sustainable development.
+Using data and transparent communications to drive environmental and social performance, Danielle is committed to helping businesses be a force for good.
+She holds an MSc. in Sustainable Development from Robert Gordon University, UK.